-The reader is encouraged to review the full report and supporting documents, for a better understanding of the challenges and uncertainties associated with this community and area.
+The reader is encouraged to review the full report and supporting documents for a better understanding of the challenges and uncertainties associated with this community and area.
 Examples of the range and type of uncertainties and challenges which would need to be considered in planning and resourcing any further studies in this community and area include the following:

-1. Geoscientific studies suggest that while the Hornepayne area appears to contain general land areas with favourable geoscientific characteristics for hosting a deep geological repository, there are inherent uncertainties that would need to be addressed.
-The main uncertainties are associated with the influence of the geological subprovince boundary that crosscuts the Hornepayne area, the presence of numerous dykes, the low resolution of available geophysical data over most of the Hornepayne area, and the variable degree of metamorphism that the sedimentary rocks experience in the geological past.
+Geoscientific studies suggest that while the Ignace area appears to contain general land areas with favourable geoscientific characteristics for hosting a deep geological repository, there are inherent uncertainties that would need to be addressed.
+These uncertainties include the low resolution of available geophysical data over most of the potentially suitable areas and significant overburden cover in some areas.